NATO/NCIA · UN · UNDP · UNOPS · FREELANCING · EU · EEAS · IBM · ALCATEL/NOKIA · MOTOROLA

 Cloud and platform scale require explicit cost governance, ownership models and usage transparency.

-This helps keep digital backbone modernisation sustainable over time.
+This helps keep digital backbone modernization sustainable over time.

 Platform engineering for operational institutions